ART 628 – History of Italian Art and Architecture

 Prof. Andrew Smith

 As a global citizen, each person tells stories through his or her own figurative and literal lens.
 In the digital age, much of that storytelling comes through digital images and descriptive writing in an online format.
 As international students in Italy, class members will have the opportunity to meet, understand, and tell stories of those who live and work in Orvieto.
 These stories will cross borders as students learn to speak with their camera and describe a culture they are learning about in an immersive and firsthand way.
 Students will learn basic photography and profile writing techniques, and profile members of the community, tell their stories, and create an online platform to share these stories with the world.
 By understanding the people of another culture, we begin to understand our world and by telling their stories, students will capture their essence in a digital format.
 Includes additional field trip to Siena.
 (Can fulfill upper level MC elective)

 All student housing is located in the historic center of Orvieto and is within walking distance of the Centro Studi building.
 The program fee includes basic utilities.
-Students have two housing options:

 For an itemized breakdown of all anticipated expenses, please view the KSU in Italy Budget Sheet at the top of this page.
 For summer programs like KSU in Italy, Education Abroad and Kansas State University post all billable costs directly to students’ KSIS accounts in mid-May, around the start of the summer term.